enidrapp105/parp/README.md

 This was made using [portaudio](https://github.com/PortAudio/portaudio) and basically reimplemented paex_record.c but for POSIX.
-I also referenced [@chrisrouck](https://www.youtube.com/@chrisrouck) on Youtube for the visualizer so go check him out .
+I also referenced [@chrisrouck](https://www.youtube.com/@chrisrouck) on Youtube for the visualizer so go check him out.
 You can also check out [parppui](https://github.com/enidrapp105/parpui) for the frontend im working on that uses this